 |Bond Yield||1.07||-1.85 %||Sep 04|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.1% from the previous month in April, following March’s 0.2% month-on-month increase.
+Consumer prices increased 0.1% from the previous month in August, down from July’s 0.4% increase.